narcisolobo/javascript-april-23/01-javascript/w1d1-fundamentals/05-arrow-functions/README.md

 }
 ```

-In JavaScript, functions are "first class citizens," they can do what everything else can do.
+In JavaScript, functions are "first class citizens."
 This means that functions can be assigned to variables, they can be passed as arguments to other functions, they can be returned from a function, etc.

 With that in mind, let's rewrite the above function declaration into a *function expression*.
 We will assign an anonymous function as the value of a variable named `add1`.